Surgery on Anosov flows using bi-contact geometry: Abstract

 \section{Abstract}

-Using bi-contact geometry, we define a new type of Dehn surgery in an Anosov flow with orientable weak invariant foliations.
-The Anosovity of the new flow is strictly tied to contact geometry and the Reeb dynamics of the defining bi-contact structure.
-This approach gives new insights into the properties of the flows produced by Goodman surgery.
-To a closed orbit in a geodesic flow we associate a negative number $\overline{q}$ and we show that a $(1,q)$-Goodman surgery generates a contact Anosov flow for every $q>\overline{q}$.
-We explicitly compute $\overline{q}$ for simple closed geodesics showing that a $(1,q)$-Goodman surgery produces a contact Anosov flow regardless of the sign of the twist if and only if the geodesic is simple.
-This extends a result of Foulon and Hasselblatt \cite{FoHa1} and it can be interpreted as the counterpart in the contact category of results proven recently by Bonatti-Iakovoglou \cite{BoIo} and Marty \cite{Ma} in the category of $\mathbb{R}$-covered Anosov flows.
+Using bi-contact geometry, we define a new type of Dehn surgery on an Anosov flow with orientable weak invariant foliations.
+The Anosovity of the new flow is strictly connected to contact geometry and the Reeb dynamics of the defining bi-contact structure.
+This approach gives new insights into the properties of the flows produced by Goodman surgery and clarifies under which conditions Goodman's construction yields an Anosov flow.
+Our main application gives a necessary and sufficient condition to generate a contact Anosov flow by Foulon-Hasselblatt Legendrian surgery on a geodesic flow.
+In particular we show that this is possible if and only if the surgery is performed along a simple closed geodesic.
+As a corollary we have that any (positive) skewed $\mathbb{R}$-covered Anosov flow obtained by surgery on a closed orbit of a geodesic flow is orbit equivalent to a (positive) contact Anosov flow.